codezakh/LilT/README.md

  --checkpoint ./storage/lilt_example/checkpoint_14.pth \ --evaluate \
   --overrides text_encoder=base vision_encoder=base
 ```
- The value `--config` flag is not a typo, we just reuse the same config for classification and retrieval.
+ The value of the `--config` flag is not a typo, we just reuse the same config for classification and retrieval.

 ## Retrieval
 Follow the instructions in [codezakh/SIMLA#zero-shot-flickr](https://github.com/codezakh/SIMLA#zero-shot-flickr) to set up the data for Flickr.